 This post was all about laying the groundwork before this whole mess comes together.

-Remember, we’re re-implementing QuickSort here, which for the most part, means re-implementing the partitioning function from our scalar code in the previous post with AVX2 intrinsics.
+Remember, we’re re-implementing QuickSort with AVX2 intrinsics in this series, which for the most part, means re-implementing the partitioning function from our scalar code listing in the previous post.